-The closest fish I can find here in Madrid for this recipe is the Caballa or the Atlantic Mackerel.
+The closest fish I can get here in Madrid for this recipe is the caballa or the Atlantic Mackerel.
 Well, at least it is a mackerel.

 - Caballa (Mackerel)